Focus Groups’ Remit

 Focus Groups’ Policy Areas

-- The main consultation and work for the The Plan is being done through five focus groups.
-Each has a defined task:
+- The main consultation and work for the The Plan was done through five focus groups.
+Each had a defined task:

 - Commerce, retail and employment.